dcuartielles/bash_site/README.md

 ## Updates

+### 20220105: circuit bending

+* Remove the circuit component if there is no circuit to show
+* Updated the dataset to include the hasCircuit field
+* Added an image to test in the breadboard exercise

 ### 20220104: the big separation

 * Modified the separator in the *CSV* file to support text with commas